Skip to content

 image

 Use image to specify the Docker image in which the pipeline or job runs.
+Variables can be used to specify the image.

 image: maven:3.8.5-openjdk-11-slim